stuecscott/Linux-Trainer/README.md

+Download linux-trainer.tar.gz to a convenient location on your computer — the trainer doesn't care where it lives.
+Extract the file to the same folder.
+A few good options depending on your OS:
+WWindows

+C:\Users\YourName\Documents\linux-trainer\ — easy to find later
+C:\Users\YourName\projects\linux-trainer\ — if you plan to do more dev projects

+macOS / Linux

+~/Documents/linux-trainer/ — easy to find
+~/projects/linux-trainer/ — common convention for code projects

+What to avoid

+Inside Program Files (Windows) — Python virtual environments get cranky there because of permission issues Inside OneDrive, iCloud Drive, or Dropbox folders — cloud sync can corrupt the .venv folder mid-sync and break things in confusing ways
+Paths with spaces or special characters — usually fine, but occasionally trips up Python tools.
+My Documents is technically OK, My Project (v2)! less so.

+Step-by-step

+Pick a folder like C:\Users\YourName\Documents\ (Windows) or ~/Documents/ (Mac/Linux).
+Move linux-trainer.tar.gz into that folder (drag and drop is fine).
+Extract it — this creates a linux-trainer/ subfolder containing everything.
+Open a terminal in that subfolder:

+Windows: open the folder in File Explorer → click the address bar → type powershell → Enter
+macOS: right-click the folder in Finder → Services → New Terminal at Folder (you may need to enable this in System Settings → Keyboard → Keyboard Shortcuts → Services)
+Linux: right-click → Open Terminal Here

+Run the setup commands from the README.

+Extracting .tar.gz
+If your OS doesn't open .tar.gz natively:

+Windows 10/11 — built-in.
+Right-click → Extract All.
+(Older Windows: install 7-Zip, free.)
+macOS — built-in.
+Double-click the file.
+Linux — tar -xzf linux-trainer.tar.gz from a terminal, or use the file manager's right-click extract.

 # Linux-Trainer
 A self-paced course covering both Debian/Ubuntu and Fedora/RHEL families.
 Read a lesson, run the lab in your VM, check your understanding, repeat.